 Grief Recovery and Self Esteem Success Story

 To honor our confidentiality commitment to our clients, the story below uses the fictional name of “Heather.”
-Heather worked with Catherine Hunter, licensed clinical professional counselor (LCSW, CADC), at Catherine J. Hunter & Associates.
+Heather worked with Catherine Hunter, licensed clinical professional counselor (LCSW, CADC, PMH-C), at Catherine J. Hunter & Associates.

 What initiated counseling?

 Having been helped by counseling prior to establishing a relationship with Catherine Hunter, Heather saw the value of seeking assistance, even short term, to work through challenging emotional situations, whenever they occur.
 She sought out Catherine because several tragedies prevented her from living a life filled with passion and joy.

 Counseling centered on alleviating the emptiness caused by a job loss, the death of her beloved father-in-law resulting in a family dispute over distribution of his assets, and the devastating diagnosis of her dog’s terminal cancer.
 These situations and residual shame from the past had left Heather feeling empty.

 Counseling sessions taught Heather to break free from the destructive habits in her life, but also to celebrate growth areas.
 Each session provided a comfortable place to mourn the losses in her life, receive courage to rebuild Heather’s shattered self-esteem, and discover the next steps to building a more satisfying future.